Varshil13/Job-Application-Tracker/README.md

 - **Smart Reminders**
   - **_Pre-Application Reminders_**
-  - If a job is saved but not yet applied, users receive:
     - Reminder 5 days before the application deadline
     - Reminder 1 day before the application deadline
   - Result Notifications